 Each year, the college features nearly 100 concerts, lectures, theatre and dance performances, films, exhibits, and poetry readings that help to complete your academic experience.
 The vast majority of these Lyceum events are part of the college’s popular Lyceum program, and many are held at our McGlothlin Center for the Arts.
 In addition, we host a literary festival and several endowed lecture series.

-Staffed by skilled and caring professionals, the Paul Adrian Powell III Resource Center (“the PRC”) provides a variety of support to students, at no charge, including 1) academic support to help you deal with the challenges of your coursework such as academic counseling, upperclass mentoring, disability services, skill development workshops, and peer tutoring; and 2) counseling services to help you with personal struggles that often accompany change and challenges.
+Staffed by skilled and caring professionals, the Paul Adrian Powell, III Student Success Center provides a variety of support to students, at no charge, including 1) academic support to help you deal with the challenges of your coursework such as academic counseling, upperclass mentoring, disability services, skill development workshops, and peer tutoring; and 2) counseling services to help you with personal struggles that often accompany change and challenges.

 Research with human subjects and research with animals conducted by faculty, staff, and students at Emory & Henry requires review and oversight by two important committees on campus.
 The Institutional Review Board (IRB) reviews and oversees research with human subjects.
 The Institutional Animal Care and Use Committee (IACUC) reviews and oversees research with animals.

 The Information Technology Services Computer Help Desk is located on the ground floor of Kelly Library and provides assistance with network & email access issues and supports the campus network and all College-owned computer technology.